crina-pungulescu/quincunx/README.md

 ### The goal

 This presentation assumes you know nothing about finance.
 It will not derive the CAPM.
-It will, instead, show you why anyone ever needed to invent it.
+It will, instead, show you why it needed to be invented.

 ---